About Catholic Homes

 The village cannot be sold for any other purpose than as a retirement village so your investment is secure.

+Each residence contributes a proportion of the village operating costs.
 This proportion is based on the size of the residence, the number of bedrooms in your villa.
-The amount of this fortnightly payment is presented at an Independent Living Villa Residents’ Budget Meeting usually held in May each year before the end of each financial year.
+The amount of this fortnightly payment is presented at an Independent Living Villa Residents’ Budget Meeting usually held before the end of each financial year.

 Independent Living residents are invited to comment on and ask questions about the proposed budget and fortnightly fees payable for the next financial year.